 Is it adaptable and timeless?

 Your logo needs to be usable in a variety of formats, sizes, and colors.
 It should represent well on your dental sign, on scrubs, and even something as small as a pen.
 Either decide on a versatile design that works in any situation or develop a few variations that can be swapped out depending on how and where you need to use them.

 Also, don’t get lured into short-lived, passing design trends.
-Your logo may look great today, but will it seem outdated within a few years?
+Your dental brand may look great today, but will it seem outdated within a few years?